polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/specify-origin.md

 ![`BadOrigin` Error](/media/images/docs/tutorials/specify-origin/kill-name-bad-origin.png)

 Even though the function call was successfully dispatched, the `BadOrigin` error is emitted and displayed in the Events pane.
-Alice's account is charged a fee for the dispatch, but there aren't any state changes because the Nicks pallet follows the important [verify-first-write-last](/v3/runtime/storage#verify-first-write-last) pattern.
+Alice's account is charged a fee for the dispatch, but there aren't any state changes because the Nicks pallet follows the important [Verify first, write-last](/main-docs/build/runtime-storage#verify-first-write-last) pattern.

 If you invoke the `killName` function by clicking **SUDO**, the call is dispatched by the `Root` origin.

 ![Nicks Pallet Error](/media/images/docs/tutorials/specify-origin/clear-name-error.png)

-The Sudo pallet emits a [`Sudid` event](/rustdocs/latest/pallet_sudo/enum.RawEvent.html#variant.Sudid) to inform network participants that the `Root` origin dispatched a call.
+The Sudo pallet emits a [`Sudid` event](https://paritytech.github.io/substrate/master/pallet_sudo/enum.RawEvent.html#variant.Sudid) to inform network participants that the `Root` origin dispatched a call.
-However, the inner dispatch failed with a [`DispatchError`](/rustdocs/latest/sp_runtime/enum.DispatchError.html) (the Sudo pallet's [`sudo` function](/rustdocs/latest/pallet_sudo/pallet/enum.Call.html#variant.sudo) is the "outer" dispatch).
+However, the inner dispatch failed with a [`DispatchError`](https://paritytech.github.io/substrate/masterhttps://paritytech.github.io/substrate/master/pallet_sudo/pallet/enum.Call.html#variant.sudo) is the "outer" dispatch).
-In particular, this was an instance of [the `DispatchError::Module` variant](/rustdocs/latest/frame_support/dispatch/enum.DispatchError.html#variant.Module), which reports two pieces of metadata: an `index` number and an `error` number.
+In particular, this was an instance of [the `DispatchError::Module` variant](https://paritytech.github.io/substrate/master/frame_support/dispatch/enum.DispatchError.html#variant.Module), which reports two pieces of metadata: an `index` number and an `error` number.
 The `index` number relates to the pallet from which the error originated; it corresponds with the _index_ (position) of the pallet within the `construct_runtime!` macro.
 The `error` number corresponds with the index of the relevant variant from that pallet's `Error` enum.
 When using these numbers to find pallet errors, remember that the _first_ position corresponds with index _zero_.
 In the screenshot above, the `index` is `9` (the _tenth_ pallet) and the `error` is `2` (the _third_ error).
 Depending on the position of the Nicks pallet in your `construct_runtime!` macro, you may see a different number for `index`.
-Regardless of the value of `index`, you should see that the `error` value is `2`, which corresponds to the _third_ variant of the Nick's pallet's `Error` enum, [the `Unnamed` variant](/rustdocs/latest/pallet_nicks/enum.Error.html#variant.Unnamed).
+Regardless of the value of `index`, you should see that the `error` value is `2`, which corresponds to the _third_ variant of the Nick's pallet's `Error` enum, [the `Unnamed` variant](https://paritytech.github.io/substrate/master/pallet_nicks/enum.Error.html#variant.Unnamed).
 This shouldn't be a surprise since Bob has not yet reserved a nickname, thus it cannot be cleared!

 You should confirm that Alice can use the `SUDO` button to invoke the `killName` dispatchable and forcibly clear the nickname associated with any account (including her own) that actually has a nickname associated with it.